-On this day in 1964 the seventh and final part of Marco Polo (titled Assassin at Peking) was broadcast at 5.30pm and watched by a huge 10.4 million history loving viewers.
+On this day in 1964 there was stern looks all round as the cast of the seventh and final part of Marco Polo (titled Assassin at Peking) prepared for the 5.30pm broadcast and the huge 10.4 million history loving viewers who would be tuning in.
 The only other actual Doctor Who episode broadcast on this day so far came six years after that First Doctor missing adventure when episode 3 of The Ambassadors of Death was broadcast to an audience of 8 million viewers.
 However, that's not quite it for today as spin-off wise we have series 2 of Torchwood coming to an end with Exit Wounds, broadcast on this day in 2008 at 8:59pm and watched by 3.13 million viewers.

 On this day in 1968 6.6 million people were watching the Second Doctor in episode four of Fury From The Deep, a story which is, sadly, entirely missing from the archives.
 Skip forward one regeneration and 6 years and we have the Third Doctor adventure The Monster of Peladon.
 Part three was broadcast on this day in 1974 and watched by 7.4 million.

 It's a huge jump of nearly 40 years for our next episode broadcast on this day.
 That would be 2013's The Rings of Akhaten, broadcast at 6.15pm and watched by 7.23 million viewers.